 SAN FRANCISCO, California – A woman went on a hit-and-run rampage in San Francisco.
 Specifically, the incident occurred on Wednesday afternoon.

-Fortunately, officials apprehended Ms. Neal.
-Then, they gave her 24 charges.
+Fortunately, officials apprehended Ms. Neal before she could do any more damage than she had done already.
+Then, they slapped her with 24 charges.
 Additionally, these charges include:

 - Three counts failing to stop at the scene of an accident with damage to property